vinibretas/gitutils/README.md

-### This is a simple python script that aims to 'automate' a few git utilities
+### This is a simple python script to 'automate' a few git utils

-# This was created mainly for educational purpouses and to be used alongside with
-# bash aliases on the a-shell iOS app
+This was created mainly for educational purpouses and to be used alongside with bash aliases on the a-shell iOS app

 ## Instalation